Feature Store concepts

 The following example diagram conceptualizes a few Feature Store concepts:

 The Feature Store contains your feature groups and a feature group contains your ML data.
-In the example diagram, the original feature group contains ML data (table) contains three features (each describing a column) and two records (rows).
+In the example diagram, the original feature group contains a data table that has three features (each describing a column) and two records (rows).

 -

-A feature (describes a column) is made up of a feature definition, that describes the feature name and data type of the feature values, that are associated with records.
+A feature's definition describes the feature name and data type of the feature values that are associated with records.

 -

-A record (row) must be uniquely identified by its record identifier (diamond markers) and include the event time (circle markers) of when the record event occurred.
+A record contains the feature values and is uniquely identified by its record identifier and must include the event time.